 Welcome to the Ristaino Lab

-My lab works on emerging plant diseases that threaten global food security.
-A major focus of research is to understand the factors that contribute to disease emergence including the epidemiology and population genetics of Oomycete plant pathogens in the genus Phytophthora.
+On December 31, 2025 I retired from NC State university after 38 years of service.
+I will continue to do consulting work in the immediate future.
+My lab has worked on emerging plant diseases that threaten global food security.
+A major focus of research has been to understand the factors that contribute to disease emergence including the epidemiology and population genetics of Oomycete plant pathogens in the genus Phytophthora.
 Phytophthora infestans caused the Irish potato famine in the 1840s, and is a reemerging threat to global food security.
-We study the population genetics and migrations of both historic and present day strains of the pathogen.
+We studied the population genetics and migrations of both historic and present day strains of the pathogen.
 My lab was part of a multi-investigator group that sequenced the genome of the pathogen.
-We are now using the genome sequence to develop novel strategies for managing disease in the field.
-Our team has developed a web portal called USAblight.org that can be used to track recent outbreaks of disease using geospatial analystics.
-We also work on other pathogens of tropical crop plants including black Sigatoka on banana, downy mildew of tobacco, soilborne fungi and coffee rust that are threats to global food security.
-Dr. Ristaino serves as the director of the “Emerging Plant Disease and Global Food Security” cluster at NC State.
-She has served as a Jefferson Science Fellow for the US Department of State and received a Fulbright European Research Scholar Award to work with the University of Catania on late blight in Italy in 2018.
+We used the genome sequence to develop novel strategies for managing disease in the field.
+Our team developed a web portal called USABlight USABlight is now incpr[orated maps are now incorporated into Plant-aid.org .
+Dr Chris Jones is running the webportal.
+We have also worked on other pathogens of tropical crop plants including black Sigatoka on banana, downy mildew of tobacco, soilborne fungi and coffee rust that are threats to global food security.
+Dr. Ristaino served as the founding director of the “Emerging Plant Disease and Global Food Security” cluster at NC State from its inception in 2015 until Sept 2023.
+She has served as a Jefferson Science Fellow for the US Department of State and worked in the Bureau for Food Secuirty at USAID.
+She received a Fulbright European Research Scholar Award to work with the University of Catania on late blight in Italy in 2018.
 In August 2020, she was elected a Fellow of the American Phytopatholoical Society and in November, 2020, she was elected a AAAS Fellow .
-In 2022, Dr Ristaino was awarded a Fulbright European Research Scholar to the Republic of Ireland, but has deferred the travel due to Covid.
+In 2023, Dr Ristaino was awarded a second Fulbright Irish Research Scholar Award to the Republic of Ireland and worked in Dublin with the Department of Food Agriculture and the Marine from March to August 2024.

 We are excited to announce our new Predictive Intelligence for Pandemic Preparedness (PIPP) Grant titled “Real-Time Analytics to Monitor and Predict Emerging Plant Disease” was awarded for $1 Million USD by the National Science Foundation.
 Plant diseases don’t stop at a nation’s borders and miles of oceans don’t prevent their spread, either.
 That’s why plant disease surveillance, improved plant disease detection systems and predictive plant disease modeling – integrated at the global scale – are necessary to mitigate future plant disease outbreaks and protect the global food supply, according to a team of researchers in a new commentary published in Proceedings of the National Academy of Sciences.